sultanhq/viagogo_test/README.md

 I lastly got stuck when I had to find an algorithm to search through a list of objects which had grid references in a spiral search pattern, this was extremely difficult and from there it took a lot of time to try to find a which I was not able to do so, therefore, I decided to write some pseudocode to explain my thinking.

+## Instructions

+Clone this repo and navigate to directory then run `$ bundle install`

+App is not yet complete so running `$ ruby vuagogo.rb` will not will not return the expected result.

+Tests can be run by running `$ rspec'

 ## Summary